Secure DNS Connection Settings

 How to Verify

-Open your browser and visit our DoH Tester.
-You should see DNSDOH.ART listed as your resolver.
+Open your browser and visit our DNS Leak Test.
+You should see servers from our encrypted upstreams - typically Cloudflare or Quad9, sometimes Google - not your ISP's DNS.
 Android uses DNS-over-TLS (port 853), which encrypts all traffic system-wide.

 Troubleshooting